Wirksworth: Early history

-Woolly rhino bones were found by lead miners in 1822 in Dream Cave, on private land between Wirksworth and present-day Carsington Water.
+Woolly rhinoceros bones were found by lead miners in 1822 in Dream Cave, on private land between Wirksworth and present-day Carsington Water.
 A nearby cave at Carsington Pasture yielded prehistoric finds in the late 20th century.

 Lead mining

 In Roman Britain, the limestone area of today's Derbyshire yielded lead, the prime site probably being Lutudarum in the hills south and west of present-day Matlock.
 Wirksworth is a candidate for the site of Lutudarum.
 Roman roads from Wirksworth lead to Buxton (The Street) and to Brough-on-Noe (The Portway).
 The town has the oldest charter of any in the Peak District, dating from 835, when the Abbess of Wirksworth granted nearby land to Duke Humbert of Mercia.

 Many lead mines in Anglo-Saxon times were owned by Repton Abbey.
 Three of these are identified in Wirksworth's Domesday Book entry from 1086.
 Scientists studying a Swiss glacial ice core have found that levels of lead in European air pollution between 1170 and 1216 were similar to those during the Industrial Revolution, pointing to the local lead and silver smelting around Wirksworth, Castleton etc. as the main source with a remarkable correlation.
 There is a tiny carving in Wirksworth Church of a miner with a pick and whisket (basket); the figure is known as "T'Owd Man of Bonsall."
 It stood in Bonsall Church for centuries, but was moved for safekeeping during a restoration project.
 It was later found in a Bonsall garden and moved to Wirksworth by the vicar of the time.
 The ore was washed out through a sieve, whose iron wire had been drawn in Hathersage since the Middle Ages.
 Smelting took place in boles, hence the name Bolehill.
 The lead industry, the miner, the ore and the waste were also known collectively as "t'owd man".

 A barmote court was established in the town in 1288 during the reign of Edward I in order to regulate lead mining; anyone had a right to dig for ore wherever he chose, except in churchyards, gardens or roadways.
 All that was needed for a claim was to place one's stowce (winch) on the site and extract enough ore to pay tribute to the "barmaster".
 The present Moot Hall, where the barmote court met, dates from 1814.

 By the 18th century, there were many thousand lead mines worked individually.
 Daniel Defoe gives a first-hand account of such a family and the miner at work.
 At this time, the London Lead Company was formed to provide finance for deeper mines with drainage channels, called soughs, and introduce Newcomen steam-engine pumps.